rowemac/sinatra_final_project/spec.md

     - In the ApplicationController method post '/login' a user is found by the parameters of their username; their password is then authenticated through the session and user id.
         - if user enters the correct information they will be redirected to their library; if not, they will encounter a failure page

-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+    - added flash messages on welcome and signup page for when users do not fill out fields in respective forms
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
 Confirm
-- [ ] You have a large number of small Git commits
+- [X] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [X] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [X] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [X] You don't include changes in a commit that aren't related to the commit message